m-manar-d/m-manar-d/README.md

-- 👋 Hi, I’m @m-manar-d
+- 👋 Hi, I’m Manar
-- 👀 I’m interested in Network Engineering and Administration
+- 👀 I currently work as a Network Engineer/Administrator and Technical Manager for a Turkey based ISP
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and any advice or suggestion is very welcome :)

 <!---
 m-manar-d/m-manar-d is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.